Thursday, 19 December 2024

 Long-standing presence in Singapore

-Dyson, founded by British entrepreneur Sir James Dyson, is widely recognised for its vacuum cleaners, among other innovations.
+Dyson, founded by British Sir James Dyson, is widely recognised for its vacuum cleaners, among other innovations.
 The company established its presence in Singapore in 2007 and made the city-state its global head office in 2019.
 Singapore is crucial in Dyson’s operations, serving as a hub for research, engineering, advanced manufacturing, and supply chain activities.

 Dyson manufactures its digital motors in Singapore, and one motor is produced every two seconds at its facility in Jurong.
 The company also makes air purifiers, hair dryers, and other appliances.

 Dyson has committed to opening a high-tech plant in Tuas by 2025, where next-generation batteries will be produced.
 This plant will be Dyson’s largest manufacturing investment to date.
-In 2022, Dyson announced a US$1.1 billion investment into its Singapore operations over four years, promising to hire more than 250 engineers and scientists in areas like and machine learning.
+In 2022, Dyson announced a US$1.1 billion investment into its Singapore operations over four years, promising to hire more than 250 engineers and scientists in areas like robotics and machine learning.

 Hot this week